UB-Mannheim/PalMA/INSTALL.md

 ## Required packages

-With the following lines we can install the needed viewer programs (for images, PDFs, videos and VNC connections), tools used for windowmanagement, database, PHP modules and building tools.
+With the following lines we can install the needed viewer programs (for images, PDFs, videos and VNC connections), tools used for window management, database, PHP modules and building tools.

     apt-get install midori feh vlc zathura ssvnc x11vnc apt-get install wmctrl xdotool openbox libjs-jquery sqlite3